Gerard Steenson: Early life and career

 A Catholic, the son of Frank Steenson, he was born in 1957 and raised in heavily republican West Belfast.
 Nicknamed "Doctor Death" by the media and by the Royal Ulster Constabulary for the multiple assassinations he purportedly accomplished according to The New York Times However Fortnight alleges that he got his nickname after he dressed up in a white coat to attack British soldiers guarding a patient at the Royal Victoria Hospital.

 Steenson was widely associated with internecine violence between Irish republican groups.
-He joined the Official IRA's C Company in 1972 at the age of 14.
-Two years later, he left to join the INLA upon that paramilitary group's formation, consequent to their split from the Official IRA.
+He joined the Official IRA's Belfast Brigade in 1972 at the age of 14, becoming part of the Brigade's C Company.
+Two years later, he left to join the Irish National Liberation Army (INLA) upon that paramilitary group's formation, consequent to their split from the Official IRA.
 He became head of the INLA in Belfast.

-Steenson first came to notoriety in 1975 for killing Billy McMillen, the Official IRA's Belfast leader, during the feud between the INLA and the Official IRA when he was just 16 years of age.
+Steenson first came to notoriety as a teenager in 1975 for killing Billy McMillen, the Official IRA's Belfast leader, during the feud between the INLA and the Official IRA.
 Jim Cusack, a journalist describes him as the "assassin-in-chief" of Hugh Torney.

+During the 1981 local elections, Steenson and Seán Mackin both led efforts within the INLA to obstruct Irish Republican Socialist Party (IRSP) candidates which disrupted their votes, viewing the decision to run in the election as wasteful, believing that the allocated resources would be better spent on weapons.
+Following the election, Steenson later changed his mind with regards to elections, declaring that the party should have run more candidates.

+In December 1981, with Steenson fearing that the Dublin INLA leadership would make a move on him following his efforts to set up a parallel organisation, planned an assassination attempt on the Dublin leader, Harry Flynn.
+Following a meeting of the Ard Comhairle on 5 December, Flynn and others went for drinks in the Flowing Tide pub at the corner of Sackville Place and Marlborough Street in Dublin.
+Shortly before 11 p.m., Steenson's gunman entered the pub and fired shots at Flynn before his gun jammed and he fled.
+Though seriously wounded, Flynn survived.
+After the botched assassination attempt, Steenson then unsuccessfully threatened Seán Flynn for his seat on Belfast City Council.
+Later, on 25 January 1982, a botched attempt was also made on Seán Flynn and Bernard Dorrian at a bar in the Short Strand area, provoking a feud where a unit from the Derry INLA came to Belfast searching for Steenson.
+Failing to secure power, the attacks only demoralised the IRSP and INLA and began a trend of internal feuds.

 In 1985, he was convicted of 67 terrorist offences (including six murders) after his former friend Harry Kirkpatrick testified against him.
 Kirkpatrick and Steenson were rarely seen apart in public and were given the nicknames "Pinkie and Perky".